-v) Recent Indian Accounting Standards (Ind AS) issued not yet effective w) The material accounting policy information used in preparation of the financial statements have been discussed in the respective notes.

-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company
+- u) The material accounting policy information used in preparation of the financial statements have been discussed in the respective notes. - 3.
+Recent Indian Accounting Standards (Ind AS) issued not yet effective Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+On 31 March 2025, MCA has not notified of any new standards or amendments to the existing standards applicable to the Company.